wasmCloud/wasmcloud-dev-site/content/app-dev/create-actor/run.md

 In this guide we're going to start the actor "the long way" so that you can get a feel for all of the moving parts of the process.
 Our tooling documentation should help you get actors started easier once you've been through this guide.

+### Start NATS
+Refer to the [Starting NATS](../../../overview/getting-started#starting-nats) section of the getting started guide for instructions on how to start NATS.
+NATS will be required to start your actor in the following steps.

 ### Deploy a Local Docker Registry

 The `wash` tooling and the embedded REPL launch actors and capability providers from OCI (Open Container Initiative)-compliant registries.
 One such registry is the docker registry.
 You can run this locally with the following command: